dflick-pivotal/sentimentr-release/README.md

 - target bosh lite with your bosh cli
 - execute ./scripts/make_lite_manifest.sh
 - execute ./scripts/add_sec_rule (required on bosh lite - configures a security group that allows the app to communicate with the service - thanks Johannes)
-- execute 'bosh upload release releases/sentimentr-release/sentimentr-release-8.yml' ==> gets the sentimentr-release packages from a blobstore.
+- execute 'bosh upload release releases/sentimentr-release/sentimentr-release-8.yml' ==> gets the sentimentr-release packages from a blobstore and uploads the release.
+- execute 'bosh deploy'.
+- execute 'bosh vms' ==> shows
+- execute 'bosh run errand broker-registrar' ==> registers the service broker
+- create service ==>
+- push sentimentr-client ==>

+extend the release
+- bosh -n create release --force && bosh -n upload release && bosh -n deploy

+# You changed the Release and would like to create a new tile
 - execute 'bosh create release --with-tarball'

-example bosh lite
--

 # How you use the service with your own application